 Selection of Faculty Thesis Supervisor and Nomination Procedure

-Students must select a member of the Foundation faculty in canon law in the Tribunal Studies Program to serve as Thesis Supervisor.
+), Gratian Professor of Canon Law, will serve as thesis supervisor to students in the D.Tr.S. degree program.
 This enables the student to receive helpful and pragmatic evaluative feedback from a member of the faculty in the developmental process of producing the doctoral thesis.
 The role of the faculty Thesis Supervisor is responsive and suggestive.
 The faculty person is encouraged to limit feedback to pragmatically helpful hints and suggestions and not to attempt any censorship of the thesis.
 The exercise of discretion with respect to time demands is very important for both the student and faculty member.
 The faculty Thesis Supervisor must give final approval of the student’s work by submitting the Thesis Supervisor Report Form.

 - Academic Affairs informs the student and faculty member of relationship approval and contact information is provided.

-The doctoral defense will be scheduled no sooner than 90 days and no longer than 180 days from the time that all academic and financial obligations have been met.
-You will be notified by the Office of the Registrar of your eligibility to schedule a defense after the following have been received by the Office of the Registrar:
+The doctoral defense can be scheduled at any time throughout the year, but will be scheduled no sooner than 90 days and no longer than 180 days from the time that all academic and financial obligations have been met.
+You will be notified by the Office of the Registrar of your eligibility to schedule a defense after the following have been received by our offices:

 - Thesis Proposal